-Position Description Buy and sell securities in investment and trading firms and develop and implement financial plans for individuals, businesses, and organizations.
+Career Description Buy and sell securities in investment and trading firms and develop and implement financial plans for individuals, businesses, and organizations.

-Qualities of a Securities & Commodities Sales Agent
+Daily Life Of a Securities & Commodities Sales Agent

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.